A consultant’s guide on how to calculate your rates

 If you charge on a project basis rather than an hourly basis, you must evaluate the time it will take you to complete a project and its value to your client.
 For example, if you are a web designer and charge $500 for a project that takes 40 hours, your hourly rate is just $12, which is too low for your industry and the worth of your work.

 As a result, you’ll need to estimate how many productive hours you’ll be able to work every day for a project.
 Consider the multi-tasking that must be adhered to to get successful outcomes.
+You can also incorporate time tracking into your workflow to enhance your project estimation accuracy.

 5. Calculate your monthly expenditure